Insular monasticism: Benedictine monasticism

 In 516, Benedict of Nursia wrote a Rule for monks living communally under the authority of an abbot.
 Benedict adapted earlier monastic traditions to his own time.
 Jerome Thiesen O.S.B., cites as influences: the writings of St. Pachomius, St. Basil the Great, St. Augustine, John Cassian, and most especially the Rule of the Master, an anonymous rule written two or three decades before Benedict's.

+Page from the Saint Petersburg Bede, an 8th-century copy of Bede's Ecclesiastical History of the English People.

 Use of the Columban Rule was widespread in congregations in Francia established either by Columbanus himself or his followers.
 At the same time the Rule of St. Benedict spread northward from southern Italy.
 By 640 both rules had been in long use at Bobbio.
 Abbot Waldebert of Luxeuil combined portions of both for the rule he drew up for the nuns of Faremoutiers Abbey.
 Donatus of Besancon combined elements from the Rule of Benedict, the Rule of Caesarius of Arles and Columbanus' Rule for the monastery his mother founded.
 The Rule of Saint Columbanus was approved of by the Fourth Council of Mâcon in 627, but it was superseded at the close of the century by the Rule of Saint Benedict.
 For several centuries in some of the greater monasteries the two rules were observed conjointly.
 From the 7th century important monasteries following the Benedictine Rule were established in the north of England, at Hexham, at Whitby, and at Wearmouth and Jarrow in County Durham.